itcentralng/connected-frontend/README.md

 **FastAPI:** Our web framework for building APIs in python

-**SQLite:** Our database for keeping organization information and other related data.

 **ReactJS:** Our JavaScript frontend framework for the user dashboard.

 ## Datasets